Announcement: There will be no grant program in the 2019-2020 academic year. Please check this page for updates on the grant program for 2020-2021.

-The Center for Education and Ethics announces a new grant program.
-The Center will make awards of up to $40,000 for research projects in philosophy as it relates to educational policy and practice.
-We encourage applicants to understand educational policy and practice in broad terms, including issues that directly relate to K-12 schools and higher education institutions, but also concerning policies that influence children’s growth and development in the family and other institutions.
-We also encourage diverse kinds of philosophical research ranging from the highly abstract to the highly applied.
-Proposals might concern any of the following topics:
+In 2016-2019, the Center for Education and Ethics awarded 17 grants of up to $40,000 each for research projects in philosophy as it relates to educational policy and practice.
+Funded projects understood educational policy and practice in broad terms, including issues that directly relate to K-12 schools and higher education institutions, but also concerning policies that influence children’s growth and development in the family and other institutions.
+Grant applicants were encouraged to propose diverse kinds of philosophical research ranging from the highly abstract to the highly applied.
+Proposal topics could include:

 We emphasize that this list is illustrative and not exhaustive.